ccabanero/MidpointSlider/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

-Otherwise, see the code snippet below:
+Alternatively, see the code sample below:

-Step 1.
+__Step 1__.
 Import the MidpointSlider library.

 ````
 import MidpointSlider
 ````

-Step 2.
+__Step 2__.
 Instantiate a new MidpointSlider.

 ````
 let midpointSlider = MidpointSlider(frame: CGRect(x: 10, y: 10, width: 300, height: 30))
 ````

-Step 3.
+__Step 3__.
 Set the minimum and maximum values for the slider.
 By default, -10 is the minimum value and 10 is the maximum value (with 0 as the midpoint).
 However, change these values as needed by your application.

 Set the current value for where the slider should start when loaded.
 Optionally, set the track tint color to match the look-and-feel of your application.